What is Resurrection Orthodox Presbyterian Church?

 If you are visiting for worship, please take a hymnal to use as you enter.
 If you didn’t bring a Bible, you may borrow one from the cart.
 If you don’t own a Bible, please take one from the booktable and keep it as a gift.

 We love having children in our services and we don’t mind the noise.
-But if you need to take your children out – or vice versa! – both a Kids’ Room and staffed nursery are available with an audio broadcast of the service.
+But if you need to take your children out – or vice versa! – a staffed nursery is available with an audio broadcast of the service.